 Before you purchase insurance, here are some clarifying points to help you get started:

 You can purchase insurance for most things, and many of those decisions will be up to your discretion according to what your needs are.
-However, there are a few that are considered necessities: Auto insurance, Health insurance, Homeowners/Renters insurance, and Life insurance.
-Any others would need to be considered carefully based on what you can afford.
+However, there are a few that are considered necessities: Auto insurance, health insurance, homeowners/renters insurance, and life insurance.

-Even with as many insurance policies that are out there, chances are you won't find one that covers everything involving one particular area.
-For example, there are many health related services that are not covered through health insurance.
+Many health related services are not covered through health insurance.
 Car insurance covers damages due to an accident, but it doesn't cover routine repairs.
 Damages brought on by earthquakes and floods aren't covered through homeowners insurance.
-This doesn't mean these policies are bad – it just means you have to choose wisely.
+This is typical of insurance policies.
 Your goal should be to find the most comprehensive insurance policies in the most important areas for you.

 Latest Insurance Articles

 Getting into a car accident is never a good situation, but if you have insurance, you can rest assured that…

 Car insurance protects you from liabilities, but if you don’t drive often or are moving abroad for a semester, a…

 Getting into a car accident can cause a whole bunch of problems.
 Your car could sustain extensive damages, you could…